Marcao02/complaw-deeptech/companyDelta/README.md

 For example, one way for a general meeting of the shareholders to be valid, is that a notice to shareholders is sent at least 14 days before the meeting.
 That's a pre deadline.

 If a company edits its list of directors, then it has to file that change with the government within N days after the edit happens.
 That's a post deadline.

+## Rule Alternatives

+Sometimes there are multiple paths to validity.

 ## Outputting the Graph